iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 On the train to the test center, I made final reviews of my weak areas.

-I arrived at the test center 30 minutes before the exam started.
+I arrived at the test center 30 minutes before the exam start.
 I presented my ID (driver's license), stored my belongings in a locker, and received a whiteboard and marker.
-Earphones were provided, but since they would interfere with my glasses, I requested disposable earplugs instead.
+There were earphones available, but I got disposable earplugs as the earphones interfered with my glasses.

-However, even with earplugs, I could hear another test-taker groaning, which made it difficult to concentrate during the first half.
-When that test-taker left with about 30 minutes remaining, I was able to calmly review my answers.
+However, even with earplugs, I could hear other test takers' groans, which made it difficult to concentrate during the first half.
+When that test taker left with 30 minutes remaining, I was able to calmly review my answers.

-I'll omit the details of the exam content, but I felt confident.
-Even though some services and features I hadn't studied came up, I was able to answer using the process of elimination or context.
+While I'll omit the details of the exam content, I felt confident.
+Even though services and features I hadn't studied appeared in questions, I was able to answer using the process of elimination or contextual inference.

 I left after about 70 minutes of the 90-minute exam time.